 If My Computer is selected in Resource Console

-If a memoQ TMS is selected in Resource Console, even if you come from a local project
+If a memoQ server is selected in Resource Console, even if you come from a local project

 What can you do?

-To make your choice: Click the My computer or the Online radio button.
+To make your choice: Click the My computer or the Remote radio button.

 You cannot choose another server here.
-To create the resource on another server: Close this window.
+To create the LQA model on another server: Close this window.
 Choose the other server at the top of the Resource Console.
 Click Create new again.

 When you finish